This amphibian makes a perfect aquatic pet: it’s intriguing to observe its behavior and it’s pretty easy to take care of.

 There are several reasons why your albino or greenish African Clawed Frog may be bloated.

-Knowing what made the body of your pet swollen in the first place, will help you prevent it from happening again.
 The information in this article applies to both the African Clawed Frog (Xenopus laevis) and its smaller cousin from the Hymenochirus genus – the African Dwarf frog.

 An African Clawed Frog gets swollen due to a disease that affects its lymphatic system, known as Edema or Dropsy.
 The illness hinders the natural Osmoregulation of the animal and causes liquid buildup.
 This condition leads to severe bloating of the frog’s body and limbs.